For decision-makers · IT manager

 Team certification planning, answered honestly

-- Start from the free official materials.
+Start from the free official materials.
 Every certification above has a free-study page collecting the vendor’s own objectives and no-cost resources — the baseline any paid course should beat.
-Instructor-led training earns its price for the person who needs schedule structure or lab access, not as a default for the whole seat.
+Instructor-led training is worth pricing for the person who needs schedule structure or lab access, and is a per-person call rather than a default for the whole seat.
 The honest comparison is the certification’s with-training cost range versus self-study on its cost page, both cited, against how much time your team realistically has.

 Need this data inside your own planning tools?